Bitnob-Community/bitnob_python_sdk/README.md

 ## License

-The gem is available as open source under the terms of the [BSD License](https://opensource.org/licenses/BSD-3-Clause)
+The package is available as open source under the terms of the [BSD License](https://opensource.org/licenses/BSD-3-Clause)